Locations:

 How does cancer treatment affect fertility?

-Healthcare providers use different treatments for cancer.
+Healthcare providers use different cancer treatments.
 Often, they combine treatments so it’s more effective for you.
 Each treatment type can impact fertility in different ways.

 Chemotherapy